5.00 out of 2 votes

 501+ units | 5% |

-This discount model applies to individual orders rather than a series of purchases.
+This discount model applies to individual orders rather than a series of purchases, making it a quantity based discount.
 The price per unit decreases as the quantity of the single order increases.
 This means the discount is based on the quantity bought in a single order, not the total over time.

 For example, a customer buying 100 units of a product at once could receive a lower price per unit than if they purchased ten units on ten separate occasions.
 Here’s a potential scenario: